Skill builder simple molds for plaster and concrete

 Skill builder casting plaster

-The following seven points serve as a guide to illustrate the most critical steps of casting plaster and provide some in-depth information on all the necessary considerations for the process.
+The following eight points serve as a guide to illustrate the most critical steps of casting plaster and present an overview of all the necessary considerations for the process.
 Individual points can be used as a reference during the making process or to refresh your memory before you start your model-building project.

 1. Building the mold